IDLabMedia/fusion-idlab/README.md

 Official implementation of "[Harmonizing Image Forgery Detection &amp; Localization: Fusion of Complementary Approaches](https://media.idlab.ugent.be/fusion-forgery-detection)"

 ## Try-out without downloading or cloning
 The fusion method is integrated in the [COM-PRESS dashboard](https://com-press.ilabt.imec.be/home), where anyone can upload images for manipulation analysis.
+Or check out the interactive examples [here](https://com-press.ilabt.imec.be/examples).

 ![Example of FusionIDLab on COM-PRESS dashboard](https://media.idlab.ugent.be/images/posts/2023-12-25-fusion-forgery-detection.jpg)